Bartozzz/scan-dir/README.md

 [![npm downloads](https://img.shields.io/npm/dt/call-dir.svg)](https://www.npmjs.com/package/call-dir)
   <br>

 **call-dir** loads files from a directory and executes a callback for each one.
 Directory path is relative to the current working directory (`process.cwd()`).
-All dot files are ignored.
+All dot files and files without extension are ignored.
 </div>

 ## Installation